flavienbwk/alpine-mirror-docker/README.md

 1. Check your mirroring succeeded in `./mirror/*` or typing `du -sh ./mirror` to check the volume

+    The default configuration should make you download _47G_

 2. Run the server :

     ```bash